suzannejmatthews/PDC-Unplugged/content/activities/ParallelAddition.md

 **Four Students**:

 * Each student is assigned a number (1..4) and is given a subset of 4 numbers to add up.
-* Each student adds up thier 4 numbers (using their piece of paper).
+* Each student adds up their 4 numbers (using their piece of paper).
 At the end, students 1 writes their total on an index card and hands it to student 2, who computes a new total using their total and the total received from student 1.
 Likewise, student 3 writes down their computed total won an index card and hands it student 4, who computes a new total by adding their total to the one received from student 3.
   Lastly, student 2 writes their new total on another index card and hands it to student 4, who computes the final total.
 The class should note that this amount is the same as the total value achieved before.
 * Ask the students: _how many time steps did this require?_